 COVID-19 testing is available for all asymptomatic UO employees, students, and the Lane County community.

-Register for COVID-19 Testing
+Pre-Register for Testing

 What You Need to Know